sort-object-types

 }

-You can define your own groups and use regexp pattern to match specific object type members.
+[]Defines custom groups to match specific object type members.

 A custom group definition may follow one of the two following interfaces: